Get set for The Long Night

 She told Radio Times: “The show ending is going to send all of the world into professional help.”

 Emilia Clarke has teased her final scene, saying of the experience: “It fucked me up.
 Knowing that is going to be a lasting flavour in someone’s mouth of what Daenerys is…”

 Clarke confirmed some widely theorised directions for her character as she spoke of “shooting for the first time with several of the show’s top stars, including Sophie Turner (Sansa Stark) and Maisie Williams (Arya Stark)”, as well as mysteriously teasing Daenerys “doing all this weird shit – you’ll know what I mean when you see it.”

 Kit Harington has also hinted at an “emotional” finale.
 Speaking to BBC Radio 2, he said he was glad that the pressure is now off his shoulders but that he has “always enjoyed” the massive success of the show.

 “I’ve actually just wrapped on Thursday last week,” he continued.
 “And it’s just been this amazing journey.
 I kinda said to them on my wrap speech that it’s always been more than a job.
 They were a family and it was my life.
 I’ve loved every minute of it.
 I’ve been quite emotional all last week thinking about having finished it.”

-On July 18, Natalie Dormer revealed that she knows how Game of Thrones will end.
+In July 2018, Natalie Dormer revealed that she knows how Game of Thrones will end.
 Speaking to The Hollywood Reporter, Dormer – who played Margaery Tyrell on the show – said: “I’m excited to see the next season.
 I’m on the edge of my seat like everybody else.